phphe/he-tree/packages/docs-site/docs/en/v2/api.md

 - node: node data
 - stat: runtime info of node
-- indentStyle: node indent style. 仅当渲染为表格时需要使用者将其应用到一列上.
-TODO 这列怎么找
+- indentStyle: node indent style.
+Only when rendering as a table, user should apply it to a column, usually the first column.
 - tree: tree instance.

 #### placeholder